nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ### Takeaway

-You know how to pull a container and run it interactively, and you know how to run the indexing and variant calling commands directly in the terminal.
+You know how to test the Samtools indexing and GATK variant calling commands in their respective containers.

 ### What's next?